dkaip/jvulkan/README.md

 machine for your graphics card.

-Note: This has only been built and tested in a Linux 64 bit environment, at this moment, Fedora 29.
+Note: This has only been built and tested in a Linux 64 bit environment, at this moment, Fedora 29 and Fedora 30.
 It has been running just fine on a Radeon RX460 with 4GB of RAM.
 I expect the examples to run fine on a card that has much less memory.

 ## Get the code